let's talk

 Good afternoon, Dear *name of scientist*.
 My name is Maxym, I am the founder of a technology startup.
 We utilise AI to clean up noise and want to offer this as an alternative to the expensive LIDAR (Light Identification Detection and Ranging) that you are currently using.
 We need employees with strong mathematics skills in order to create a prototype and have people ready to finance us once this is achieved.

-My honesty and bluntness contributed to the high response rate but when I pointed out that there was no significant funding at this point the respondents lost interest.
+My honesty and bluntness contributed to the high response rate, but when I pointed out that there was no significant funding at this point, the respondents lost interest.
 The next day I started meetings in the departments and to my surprise the very first meeting was a success!

 Firstfruits

-I met with a PhD in Mathematics who bought another PHD graduate along with him.
+I met with a PhD in Mathematics who brought another PHD graduate along with him.
 This graduate was a specialist with 15 years of professional programming experience.
 To my complete surprise he immediately offered to put a team of talented students together, also offering to mentor them and give them the math to help them code.
 Tempting, right?

 The only problem being I only had them for one year and they would only be working on the research not the actual prototype but still, I was satisfied with this as a first result.